Gwen-Bradbury/MS3/TESTING.md

     - The 'Cancel' button was tested resulting in an empty form and the user transported to the top of the 'Manage Parks' page.
     - Upon correct input entry the 'Add A Park' form can be submitted.
 The user is again transported to the top of the 'Manage Parks' page with a flash message confirming the park has been added successfully.
     - The newly added park can be seen on the 'Home' and 'Manage Parks' pages and when clicking back onto the 'Manage Parks' page using the nav link, the flash message has disapeared as expected.
     - The 'Top' button was tested again on this page and gave the required action, taking the user to the top of the current page.
+    - The developer checked the navlinks from the other pages and they all loaded thier respective pages as programmed.
     - The 'Logout' link logs the user out of the app, taking them to the login page with a flash message stating successful logout.
     - The 'Log In' form was also tested, firstly with incorrect data to test the validation, a red underline and text box appears alerting the user to the mistake, and then with an incorrect registered username and password.
 THis provides the users with a flash message stating incorrect username and/or password.
     - Correct Log In information was then used which resulted in taking the user back to thier 'My Walks' page with thier username and walks visiable on it as programmed.